bxparks/AceButton/README.md

 **Program size:**

 [LibrarySizeBenchmark](examples/LibrarySizeBenchmark/) was used to determine the size of the library.
-For a single button, the library consumed:
+In summary, for a single button, the library consumes:

-* flash memory: 1100-1330 bytes
+* flash memory: 840-1600 bytes (depending on the microcontroller)
 * static memory: 14-28 bytes

-depending on the target board.
-See the README.md in the above link for more details.

 **CPU cycles:**